-LET OUR LOS ANGELES SEX CRIME LAWYERS FIGHT FOR YOU TODAY
+LET OUR LOS ANGELES SEX CRIME OFFICE FIGHT FOR YOU TODAY

 That’s why you should call our Los Angeles law office right away to schedule a free initial consultation.

 Remember, the prosecution will begin to assemble its case against you immediately.
 As soon as you are charged with a crime, it’s important to get legal representation.
-Our team is always available to take your call, so please contact our Los Angeles sex crime attorney.
+Our team is always available to take your call, so please contact our LA office today.